wesleyfongchong/website-content/post/apollo/index.md

 import React from 'react'
-import ReactDOM from 'react-dom' import { ApolloClient } from 'apollo-client' import { HttpLink } from 'apollo-link-http' import { InMemoryCache } from 'apollo-cache-inmemory' import { ApolloProvider } from 'react-apollo' import { setContext } from 'apollo-link-context'
+import ReactDOM from 'react-dom' import { ApolloClient } from 'apollo-client' import { createHttpLink } from 'apollo-link-http' import { InMemoryCache } from 'apollo-cache-inmemory' import { ApolloProvider } from 'react-apollo' import { setContext } from 'apollo-link-context'